 As stated above this does not mean you can’t buy “stuff” anymore.

-Most people who live a minimal lifestyle recommend buying stuff if you need it and replace the old items instead of keeping them.
+Most people who live a minimal lifestyle recommend buying stuff if they need it and replacing the old items instead of keeping them.
 This way you’re not accumulating more things again.

 But, you will still want to reduce your shopping habits though.
 You have just gotten rid of clutter, you don’t want to add more if a simple lifestyle is what you are after.